davidbestue/interference_topography/README.md

 #### dist_a_err_analysis.ipynb

-Analysis of Angular interference (distributions)

-Analysis of Angular interference (perceptual and memory)
+Analysis of Angular interference (distributions) Analysis of Angular interference (perceptual and memory) Analysis of Controls (dispersion of angular error with eccentricity)

+#### simulations_broadening_eccentricity.ipynb

-Analysis of Controls (dispersion of angular error with eccentricity)
+Analysis of the modeling of radial dimension
+More broad bumps with eccentricity